Real-Time Execution in Connected IO Mode

 You cannot run a Simulink Desktop Real-Time model in rapid accelerator mode.

 Because only the I/O drivers are synchronized with the real-time clock, Simulink can use either a fixed-step or a variable-step solver.
 The Sample Time setting in the Simulink Desktop Real-Time block does not change the step size of the simulation.
-For a fixed-step simulation, you set the step size in the Fixed step size box from the Configuration Parameters dialog box.
+For a fixed-step simulation, in the configuration parameters, you set the step size in the Fixed step size box.
 For a variable-step simulation, you set the step size by using the Min Step Size attribute, or Simulink determines the step size automatically.

 A consequence of this kind of limited synchronization is that your simulation can be configured to miss real-time clock ticks and their associated data points.
 Ticks can be missed under the following circumstances: